Table of Contents

 Many of us obsess about our nails.
-Caring for them with nail and cuticle cream, regular manicures, painting them with the season’s colours and visiting nail spas to get pretty art done- is something we indulge in at one point or another.
-But despite all of this care, we notice that our nail starts showing horizontal ridges that mar the beauty of your well-maintained nails.
+Caring for them with nail and cuticle cream, regular manicures, painting them with the season’s colors, and visiting nail spas to get pretty art done- is something we indulge in at one point or another.
+But despite all of this care, we notice that our nails start showing horizontal ridges that mar the beauty of your well-maintained nails.
 These lines are called Beau’s Lines (1).
-Beau’s lines are usually the horizontal or sloping depressions in the nail and can be seen in the fingernails, toenails, or thumbs.
+Beau’s lines are usually flat or sloping depressions in the nail and can be seen in the fingernails, toenails, or thumbs.

 Symptoms of Beau’s Lines

-The primary symptom of Beau’s Lines is the occurrence of a single or multiple horizontal lines going across the nail.
-The ridges usually start occurring over a small area of the nail and then eventually elongates to cover the entire nail plate.
-Although, what might start as a minor line or dent may turn into a more visible depression and can sometimes end up affecting all of your nails.
+The primary symptom of Beau’s Lines is the occurrence of single or multiple horizontal lines going across the nail.
+The ridges usually start occurring over a small nail area and then eventually elongate to cover the entire nail plate.
+However, what might begin as a minor line or dent may turn into a more visible depression and can sometimes affect all of your nails.
 Since nails grow slowly, about three millimeters per month, Beau’s Lines that affect the nail matrix won’t register in the nail plate for weeks or months.

 Beau’s Lines are completely harmless and will eventually grow out as your nails grow.